antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ####[2.4] Guideline

-Important information is shown **like this**.

 ## Audience

-These guidelines are aimed at API authors or those working closely with them, such as a technical managers if an API is used with an project.You do not need to know these guidelines to consume an API based on these guidelines.
+These guidelines are aimed at API authors or those working closely with them, such as technical managers for APIs used in a project.
+You do not need to know these guidelines to consume an API based upon them.
 The documentation for the respective API **SHOULD** contain any information you require.

 These guidelines are written for a technical audience and use technical terms where appropriate.
 The *Conventions & Terms* section will document any terms that may not be generally known by such an audience, or where a term is used to mean something other than its common definition.